hamshamso/hamshamso/README.md

-I'm a Computer Science student specializing in Software Engineering, passionate about building full-stack applications, exploring Artificial Intelligence, and understanding how software systems work from frontend to backend.
+I'm a Computer Science student specializing in Software Engineering, passionate about building full-stack applications, exploring Artificial Intelligence, and understanding how software systems work from view to controller.

 🎓 Currently pursuing a Master's degree in Software Engineering at the University of Boumerdes.